-You may think a specialized RV refrigerator is a waste of money, but it could actually saves you funds in the long run.
-Besides being a space-saver, compared to a residential version a dedicated RV refrigerator has multiple benefits that outweigh those of the home version:
+You may think a specialized RV refrigerator is a waste of money, but it could actually save you funds in the long run.
+Besides being a space saver, a dedicated RV refrigerator has multiple benefits that outweigh those of the home version:

 - The cooling unit has no moving parts to get jostled during drive time

 - They handle extreme temperatures inside the RV better